wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Traditionally, and probably still in the majority of instances, Recursive Resolvers are reasonably close in the topological sense to the Stub Resolvers or Forwarders that are the source of queries.
+   Traditionally, and probably still in the majority of instances, Recursive Resolvers are reasonably close in the topological sense to the Stub Resolvers or Forwarding Resolvers that are the source of queries.
 For these resolvers, using their own IP address is sufficient for authority servers that tailor responses based upon location of the querier.

    Increasingly, though, a class of Recursive Resolvers has arisen that handle query sources that are often not topologically close.
 The